twinedo/app-error/README.md

 # @twinedo/app-error

-Framework-agnostic error normalization for fetch, axios-like clients, and runtime failures.
+A framework-agnostic JavaScript/TypeScript library to normalize fetch, axios, and runtime errors into a predictable AppError model.
+Open to contributions.

 ## Why this exists